RefresherTowel/docs/statement/visual_debugger_guide.md

 This is useful for:

 - Spotting states you thought were important but that never actually trigger.
-- Finding rare edge cases that do run, but only once every thousand frames.
+- Finding rare edge cases that do run, but only once every thousand time units.
 - Identifying hot loops where you might want to optimize or restructure your design.

 Example workflow: